Attributes of open vs. closed AI explained

 The practice of open AI entails openly sharing AI models, the provenance of training data and the underlying code.
 Closed AI obscures or protects one or more of these things.

-There are many practical reasons enterprises may adopt one approach over the other.
+There are many practical reasons enterprises might adopt one approach over the other.
 Closed AI tends to be faster and can be used via various cloud services.
 Open AI, while not as fast, enables greater scrutiny of underlying code, models and data and often results in improved explainability and security.
 In addition, openness about data sources might protect enterprises against intellectual property and copyright infringement as the legal landscape evolves.

 While both approaches have merits, the decision to use open versus closed AI has become a topic of fierce debate, with the principal players tending to come down hard on one side or the other.
 Regulators concerned about giving political adversaries an advantage, for example, tend to oppose open AI -- likewise for vendors striving to maintain a competitive moat.
 For researchers seeking to build upon the latest innovations in the field and make further discoveries, however, open AI is essential.
 Still, there are companies that sometimes take a hybrid approach, offering parts of their AI technology as open and keeping other parts proprietary.